Can a Duck Be a Service Animal?

 Service animals are not limited to dogs.
 A service animal is defined by the Americans with Disabilities Act (ADA) as a dog that has been individually trained to do work or perform tasks for a person with a disability.

-ALSO READ: How Fast Can a Duck Fly?
+ALSO READ: Can You Touch Duck Eggs?

 The task(s) performed by the dog must be directly related to the person’s disability.